rust-lang/wg-async/src/vision/status_quo/alan_tries_a_socket_sink.md

 }
 ```

+The `split` method splits the `ws_stream` into two separate halves:

+ * a producer (`ws_sender`) that implements a `Stream` with the messages arriving on the websocket;
+ * a consumer (`ws_receiver`) that implements `Sink`, which can be used to send responses.

-This is necessary because both sides of the stream are stateful iterators, and if they're kept as one, the lock on the receiver can't be released within the loop.
-He's seen this pattern used in other projects in the Rust community, but is frustrated to find that the `Sink` trait wasn't implemented in the WebSockets middleware library he's using.
+ This way, one task can pull items from the `ws_sender` and spawn out subtasks.
+Those subtasks share access to the `ws_receiver` and send messages there when they're done.
+Unfortunately, Alan finds that he can't use this pattern here, as the `Sink` trait wasn't implemented in the WebSockets middleware library he's using.

 Alan also tries creating a sort of poller worker thread using an intermediary messaging channel, but he has trouble reasoning about the code and wasn't able to get it to compile: